heartcode/CanvasLoader/README.markdown

 **Heartcode CanvasLoader** is a lightweight JavaScript UI library, which uses the HTML canvas element to draw and animate circular preloaders.

-The Heartcode CanvasLoader runs in every 'modern' browser which supports the HTML Canvas element. possible.
+The Heartcode CanvasLoader runs in every 'modern' browser which supports the HTML Canvas element.

-A live demo of the library can be found at http://heartcode.robertpataki.com/demos/canvasloader
+The live demo for the library can be found at http://heartcode.robertpataki.com/demos/canvasloader

-## Usage
+The project homepage is at http://heartcode.robertpataki.com/canvasloader

+For downloads and documentation please visit the GitHub repository at http://github.com/heartcode/CanvasLoader

 ## Credits

-ProgressIndicator was created by Róbert Pataki.
+Heartcode CanvasLoader was created by Róbert Pataki.

 ## License